 Marketers target large audiences and provide reusable information.
 Sales excel in real-time, person-to-person communication.

 There’s another important point to consider: In the B2B model (unlike B2C), marketers don’t sell.
-Will you buy a fifty-dollar shirt from an online store?
+Will you buy fifty-dollar custom printed shoes from an online store?
 Probably.
 Will you allow a robot to deliver your pizza (sure, why not?).
 Will you use an automated cashier in a supermarket?
 Not at all.
 You will probably use a credit card to pay for Grammarly Premium for your team.
 It’s only $12.50/month, but …

 Will you sign a $200K contract by filling out a form on a website without negotiating the terms?